It’s 9 a.m. on a Friday in June, and for a drill at Legg Mason Inc.’s Baltimore headquarters, Greece has quit the euro.

 The run abated after the U.S. Treasury Department guaranteed money-fund assets against default and the Federal Reserve began buying assets from money funds at face value to help funds meet redemptions.
-Among the 10 largest providers, only Vanguard, based in Valley Forge, Pennsylvania, and Legg Mason (LM) didn’t tap the Fed’s emergency program.
+Among the 10 largest providers, only Vanguard, based in Valley Forge, Pennsylvania, and Legg Mason (LM:US) didn’t tap the Fed’s emergency program.

 Other managers compensated investors for losses suffered during the crisis after legal action.
 State Street paid out more than $800 million to clients who claimed the firm misled them about investments in some fixed-income funds.
 It paid more than $300 million to regulators over allegations it helped some investors get out of a bond fund saddled with risky mortgages, leaving others to shoulder the losses.
 State Street didn’t admit to or deny allegations made by regulators.

-BlackRock Inc. (BLK), the world’s largest asset manager, declined to comment on how it prepares for a potential worsening of the euro crisis, said Lauren Trengrove, a spokeswoman for the New York-based company.
+BlackRock Inc. (BLK:US), the world’s largest asset manager, declined to comment on how it prepares for a potential worsening of the euro crisis, said Lauren Trengrove, a spokeswoman for the New York-based company.
 BlackRock has advised governments including those in Ireland and Greece since the start of the sovereign debt crisis.

 Pacific Investment Management Co., the Newport Beach, California-based manager of the world’s largest mutual fund, the $261 billion Pimco Total Return Fund, has been conducting stress tests for a variety of outcomes and “tail risks,” said Andrew Balls, London-based head of European portfolio management at Pimco.